AlexStillAlex/alexstillalex.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: false
-description: This is my CV.
-There are more interesting things to see on this page.
+description: This is my shortened CV.
+You will have more fun on the other pages.
 toc:
   sidebar: left
 ---